chenyu-ed-lee/2048-Angular/README.md

 Most of logics came from here: https://github.com/fullstackio/ng2048

-I added Node on top of it.
+Node is on top of it.

+'''run npm install'''

+'''run bower install'''

+Lastly, '''run node server.js'''